 Sometimes the most memorable tales are the ones without a happy ending.
 So it is here – the young man who seemed so eager to find the way of life ends up going away disappointed and disillusioned.

-The story is all the more powerful because this man represents us all.
+The story is all the more powerful because this man represents all of us.
 He poses the crucial question which every person must face – how can we be saved?
-And do we have the courage to take the difficult path that leads to life?
+And do we have the courage to take the path that leads to life?

 More precisely, the rich man asks Jesus “what must I do to inherit eternal life?”
 Far too many in the Christian world reflexively interpret this to mean, “how can I go to heaven when I die?”
 But that’s not at all the way the Jews of Jesus’ time would have seen things.

 The Jews believed that the God of Israel was the one true God who had created all things.
-Tragically, through human idolatry and rebellion, the world had become a dark miasma of evil, injustice, misery and death.
-These were the afflictions which characterized “the present age.”
+Tragically, because of human idolatry and rebellion, the world had been afflicted by evil, injustice, misery and death.
+These were the maladies which characterized “the present age.”

 Evangelicals might be startled by Jesus’ response.
 The Lord does not tell the rich young ruler to simply to “have faith” or “believe” in him; nor does he make any reference to his forthcoming death on the cross.
 Jesus matter-of-factly points the man right back to the ten commandments, which formed the heart of God’s covenant with Israel.

-The bedrock of the Old Covenant was that Israel was called to offer God genuine worship and obedience.
+The bedrock of the Old Covenant was Israel’s responsibility to worship the one true God and obey his commands.
 If Israel was faithful, God would pour out his blessing upon them.

-“See, I set before you today life and prosperity, death and destruction.
+Moses made it perfectly clear that the people of Israel faced a stark choice: “See, I set before you today life and prosperity, death and destruction.
 For I command you today to love the LORD your God, to walk in his ways, and to keep his commands, decrees and laws; then you will live and increase, and the LORD your God will bless you in the land you are entering to possess.”
+(Deuteronomy 30:15-16)

 Obedience leading to life.
 This is the overarching theme which runs throughout the Torah.
 Given that these passages form the backbone of the old covenant, we should hardly be surprised that Jesus affirmed their validity.